George Washington Gale: Knox College

 From 1833 to 1834, while in Whitesboro, the unemployed Gale drew up the plans and recruited supporters for yet another manual labor college, further west.
-A scouting party (a "committee") found fertile, well-situated land available in Illinois.
-In 1836, more than 30 families, most from the Utica–Troy Mohawk River region of upstate New York, accompanied him to found Galesburg, Illinois, named for him, and in 1837 the Knox Manual Labor College (later Knox College, site of one of the famous Lincoln-Douglas debates of 1858).
-Gale became a professor of rhetoric and moral philosophy at Knox.
+A scouting party found fertile, well-situated land available in central Illinois.
+He issued a circular setting forth his plan and soliciting subscribers from the Utica–Troy Mohawk River region of upstate New York.
+A subscribers' committee led by George Washington Gale purchased 17 acres in Knox County in 1835.
+The first settlers, including Riley Root, arrived in 1836.